oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 The Transaction Token Service MUST set the `aud` claim to an identifier representing the Trust Domain of the Transaction Token Service.
 If the Transaction Token Service supports multiple trust domains, then it MUST determine the correct `aud` value for this request.

 The Transaction Token Service MUST set the `exp` claim to the expiry time of the Txn-Token.
-The Txn-Token Service MAY consider any `exp` value present in the `subject_token` field of the Txn-Token Request in determining the `exp` value of the resulting Txn-Token.
+The Txn-Token Service MAY consider any `exp` value present in the `subject_token` parameter of the Txn-Token Request in determining the `exp` value of the resulting Txn-Token.

 The Transaction Token Service MUST set the `txn` claim to a unique ID specific to this transaction.